viniciusalmeidas/Wpp-Sender/README.md

 <h1>What is it?</h1>
   <hr>

-This code is an example of Bot for Whatsapp Web in Pyhton 3.8.2.
+This code is an example of Bot for Whatsapp Web in Pyhton 3.8.2 using ChomerDriver.

-I have create this piece of code on 2020 to automate the comunication process to the lead students on my Trainee Engeneering Process in COLÉGIO APOGEU - Minas Gerais, Brazil.
+I have create this piece of code on 2020 to automate the comunication process to the lead students on my Trainee Engeneering Program in Minas Gerais, Brazil.
 It is not just a concept, it's working fine up to date.

 <h1>Fair play: Game Rules</h1>
 <hr>